telerik/teststudio-docs/docs/troubleshooting-guide/recording-problems-tg/highlighting-misaligned.md

 2. Click on **set a custom scaling level** (refer to the highlighted)

 3. Select 100% from the dropdown

+4. Restart/Sign out might be required for the changes to take effect

 ![win 10][4]